 This project will benefit residents in Lower Manhattan.
 The Millennium High School will have 500 students at full enrollment.
 The Millennium High School is adding a new class each year.
-In Fall 2003, there will be a 9th grade and a 10th grade class for a total of 250 students.
+In Fall 2003, there will be a 9^{th} grade and a 10^{th} grade class for a total of 250 students.

 The estimated cost included in this partial action plan for this project for programmatic expenses is up to \$3,000,000.
 The additional cost associated with environmental review, as discussed above, is up to \$7,500, bringing the total estimated project cost to \$3,007,500.
-Other resources are expected to be available for this project to address the needs outlined in this plan.
+While the LMDC played an integral role in ensuring the planning and implementation of this project, other resources are expected to be have been made available for this project to address the needs outlined in this plan.
 These other expected resources from private and non-Federal public sources may include, but are not limited to, capital and operating costs from the City of New York, the City Council, the State Assembly, and private funders.